Montenegro Investment News

 These partnerships with Regent Hotels and ASY Bijela are a significant step for Porto Montenegro in becoming the most comprehensive homeport in the Mediterranean and will play a major role in attracting the international yachting community to Tivat all year-round.

-An aside: Jump ahead to 2019.
+Real world: Jump ahead to 2019.
 Having just returned from attending a wedding and then extending my stay an additional two weeks at the Montenegro the Regent Porto Montenegro located on the edge of Tivat, in the Bay of Kotor (a dramatic meandering fjord-like inlet, enclosed by rugged mountains), four miles from Kotor's Unesco-listed medieval Old Town, I can categorically say that this luxury 5 star hotel delivers the world-class service that was promised in 2012.
 The hotel staff, accommodation, and location with stunning views far exceeded my expectations.

 The wedding was magnificent.
 I don't believe that I have seen as many people wearing aviator style regular or sun glasses at one hotel in my life.
 LOL.
 I sported a pair of Ray Ban mens aviator eyeglasses myself.
 I feel that Ray Bans are the best by design when it comes to sunglasses and there are few styles more popular than the aviator.
 I think it is one of the most iconic and popular sunglass silhouettes of all time.
 Think of all the celebrities that at some time or other have worn them.
 From Tom Cruise to Angelina Jolie, Lenny Kravitz and even Michael Jackson, the aviator style is the timeless favorite of everyone, including it appears of more than 75% of the people staying at the Regent Porto Montenegro.
 Of course having a luxury marina right out front filled with elegant sailing boats doesn't hurt either.